bmi-labmedinfo/araucana-xai/README.md

 * _XAI-Healthcare International Workshop Presentation_ ([link](https://www.youtube.com/watch?v=N22QYvTZFBk))

-If you use the AraucanaXAI software, please cite it as:
+If you use the AraucanaXAI software for your projects, please cite it as:

 ```
 @software{Buonocore_Araucana_XAI_2022,